hm-lang/core/proposals/README.md

-TODO: we might need some fancy logic to ensure that `Array_someFunction 3` parses correctly as `Array_(someFunction(3))`.  or do we allow subscripting by functions?  e.g., `Map_someFunction` will give you the value in the map held by key `someFunction`?
+TODO: we might need some fancy logic to ensure that `Array_someFunction 3` parses correctly as `Array_(someFunction(3))`.  or do we allow subscripting by functions?  e.g., `Map_someFunction` will give you the value in the map held by key `someFunction`? or we might want to increase the precedence of function call, e.g., for `Array_ordinal(1)`

 ## superscripts/exponentiation